 We have been actively committed to the ongoing response to the Grenfell Tower fire.
-Staff and volunteers are contributing to several aspects of the ongoing work, and Dr Hywel Davies, CIBSE Technical Director, led a Government working group on the future of the Approved Documents in the early part of 2018.
+Staff and volunteers are contributing to several aspects of the ongoing work, and the technical director led a Government working group on the future of the Approved Documents in the early part of 2018.

 CIBSE contributed responses to 29 consultations and calls for evidence by Select Committees in 2018 (the full list is available at www.cibse.org/consultations).
-In addition, Dr Anastasia Mylona, CIBSE Head of Research, gave evidence to the Environment Select Committee on the issue of overheating in buildings.
+In addition, Dr Anastasia Mylona, Head of Research at CIBSE, gave evidence to the Environment Select Committee on the issue of overheating in buildings.
 Her evidence featured strongly in the report that was published in July.
 This supported CIBSE's recommendation for the Building Regulations to explicitly address overheating.